ghanashyambudhathoki01/JavaScript-Learning-Journey/README.md

 - Learn JavaScript through practical coding
 - Build logic using real-life coding examples
 - Understand the fundamentals of programming
-- Solve beginner to advanced-level challenges
+- Solve beginner to advanced level challenges
 - Track my consistent progress and growth as a developer

 Each file or folder represents a concept, project, or code challenge I’ve worked on.